DanielDFY/d3d12book/README.md

   * [x] *Exercise_06_07*

     > Draw a box and a pyramid one-by-one with merged vertex and index buffer in the same scene.
 Similar to exercise *Exercise_06_03*.
-Also implement color changing by adding a `gTime` constant buffer variable mentioned in *Exercise_06_06*.
+Also implement color changing in pixel shader after adding a `gTime` constant buffer variable.

 * Chapter 07 Drawing in Direct3D Part II

+  * [ ] *Exercise_07_02*

+    > Modify the *Shapes* demo to use sixteen root constants to set the per-object world matrix instead of a descriptor table.
+Now we only need constant buffer views (CBVs) for each frame.
+The root signature and resource binding before drawcall should be modified, as well as the world matrix struct in shader file.

-  * ...
+  * [ ] *Exercise_07_03*

+    > Render a skull model.
+The vertex and index lists needed are in *Model/skull.txt*.

 * ...